THE BROWN VENTURE PRIZE

 VIP NYC EXPERIENCE

-Prize winners will receive an all-expenses-paid trip to New York City — hosted by Brown alumni and Casper co-founders Luke Sherwin ’12 and Neil Parikh ’11 — and meet with venture capitalists and industry contacts.
+Prize winners will receive an all-expenses-paid trip to New York City (pending COVID-19 restrictions) and meet with venture capitalists and industry contacts.

 • Ventures are encouraged to apply as a team (2-3 members) that include at least one current Brown student — undergraduate or graduate — as a founder (students graduating in the Fall – Spring academic year are also eligible).
 Solo founders will be considered on a case-by-case basis, but we have a strong preference for teams.
 Students from other schools are eligible to participate, but there needs to be a Brown founder.
 Students from all departments and schools are encouraged to apply.

 • Successful applicants will be seriously advancing a high impact venture of their own design.
 We are sector agnostic in our venture selection process.
 The venture team should, however, have a thorough understanding of the unmet need they seek to address, be able to clearly articulate a value proposition to address that need, and propose a financially sustainable model to enable the venture to have significant impact, whether it is for-profit or not-for-profit.

-• Venture prize finalists must be available to participate in workshops in preparation for the March 16, 2020 Pitch Night.
+• Venture prize finalists must be available to participate in workshops in preparation for the Pitch Night, typically held in March.